open-telemetry/opentelemetry-log-collection/docs/operators/move.md

 <hr>

-Move an object from somewhere in nested in body to $body
+Remove a layer from the body
 ```yaml
 - type: move
     from: wrapper